Juli2017/simple-page/README.md

-# Who is getting the jobs?
+# Who is getting the new jobs?
 <a href="https://juli2017.github.io/WhoIsWorking">Trends in H1B Visas in San Mateo and adjacent Counties</a>

-# How do we get to work?
+# How is job growth affecting how we get to work?
 <a href="https://juli2017.github.io/SMCTraffic/">How is job growth affecting commute traffic?</a>

-# Where can we afford to live?
+# How is job growth affecting where we can we afford to live?
 <a href="https://juli2017.github.io/TrendsInRent/">How has job growth affected housing affordability?</a>

 # How is our population changing?